 The goal of Portland YouthBuilders is to help students: prepare for postsecondary education and training, complete high school (either with a GED or a diploma), improve math and literacy skills, acquire basic construction or technology skills adequate for obtaining entry level career-path employment or admission to an apprenticeship program, acquire job readiness skills to enable the acquisition and retention of employment, acquire leadership skills, develop a commitment to community service, and achieve post-program placement in employment or postsecondary education or training.

 - PYB has been fully accredited through AdvancEd since1999.

 - PYB's construction training program is approved as a pre-apprenticeship program by the Oregon Bureau of Labor and Industry.
+Students are granted direct entry or preferred application status to trades-related apprenticeship programs.
 Students in this program are invloved in all aspects of building and renovating homes for low-income families.
 Along with skills aquisition, the program emphasizes teamwork and habits for future career success.

 - In the Technology program, students work with non-profit organizations to offer technical support and training materials and supply low income clients with affordable, refurbished computer equipment.

 - Students attend PYB full time for up to 12 months, followed by a second year of support services to ensure success in postsecondary education and training and career placements.
 Students who transition to college and apprenticeship receive case management support from PYB through the completion of their degree or certificate program.